 - You may even be able to use IM software as a customer service tool.
 For instance, you could offer online chat as an alternative to a telephone helpline.

-- Chatbots are growing in popularity and enable businesses to offer human-like chat sessions with artificially intelligent software, potentially decreasing customer support overheads.
+- Chatbots are now a popular way for businesses to offer human-like chat sessions with artificially intelligent software, potentially decreasing customer support overheads.

 You need to carefully consider which IM system you use and how you implement it